dahlb/kia_hyundai_api/README.md

-Api Wrapper for Kia/Hyundai API using async in python
+Api Wrapper for Kia/Hyundai API using async in python, this was inspired by [this guide](https://developers.home-assistant.io/docs/api_lib_index) to be a lightweight wrapper, with simple error handling.

-a lot of this is a port of [Bluelinky](https://github.com/Hacksore/bluelinky) from node
+a lot of this is a port of [Bluelinky](https://github.com/Hacksore/bluelinky) from node.

 # US Kia